Manifesta

 Manifesta, also known as the European Nomadic Biennial, is a European pan-regional contemporary cultural biennale.

 History

 Manifesta was founded in 1994 by Dutch art historian Hedwig Fijen.

+Manifesta 1.
 The first edition took place in Rotterdam.
 One of the coordinators in Rotterdam was Thomas Meyer zu Schlochtern of the Rotterdamse Kunststichting.
 Among the local artists brought into the international scene, were Jeanne van Heeswijk, Bik Van Der Pol, and Joep van Lieshout.